Rumpelstiltskin

 When the miller shared with his daughter what he had told the King about her, she was as distraught as you can imagine.
 "Father, why did you say said such a thing to the King?" she wailed.
 Still, she had not choice but to go to the King's palace as commanded.

 At the palace door, the miller’s daughter was immediately whisked inside and led to a small room.
 Inside the room was a spinning wheel, an empty basket, and a bale of straw.
 The King entered.
-He pointed to the straw and boomed, “By morning, I expect THIS bale of straw will be spun into balls of gold thread in THIS basket.
+He pointed to the straw and boomed, “By morning, I expect this bale of straw will be spun into balls of gold thread in this basket.
 If you do not do this, off with your head!
 I don’t appreciate being made a fool of by a mere miller!”

 The King turned around and slammed the door, locking it with a padlock.
 He stationed two guards outside the door.
 The girl was all alone.
 “What has my father done?” she moaned.
 “How could he put me in this situation?
 No one can accomplish this impossible task!”